The mississippi delegation

 congressional officials …

-Of the six members in the 2022-2023 class, five are male, one is female, and only one is minority representation through the end of the year.
-Four of the six delegation members won their first terms through a special election, and one is a freshman.
+Of the six class members, five are male, one is female, and only one is minority representation through the end of the year.

 One of the House members is an Army National Guard Major General, and one of the Senators is an Air Force veteran.

-Three are lawyers, and one holds a graduate degree.
-The University of Mississippi conferred five degrees.
+Two are lawyers, and one holds a graduate degree.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)